Carrie Underwood Jokes About Pregnancy After Stripping Down To A Bikini

 The “Good Girl” singer then jokingly added a pregnant emoji to her tweet.

-Notably, Carrie’s “food baby” confessions came shortly after fans claimed that the singer appeared to be sporting what they believed could potentially have been a baby bump while filming a new opening sequence for NBC’s Sunday Night Football in Los Angeles in June.
+Notably, Carrie’s “food baby” confessions came shortly after fans claimed that the singer appeared to be sporting what they believed could potentially had been a baby bump while filming a new opening sequence for NBC’s Sunday Night Football in Los Angeles in June.

 Umm… Okay all this time I've been like y'all are overreacting, she's not pregnant… Until I saw this pic ???????? pic.twitter.com/9FyhtEsgWd